egeozin/BenchMark-Project-Data-Analysis/README.md

 For this challenge we set out to attempt to develop a system that tracks the behavior of individuals through time without identifying them.
 Furthermore, we aimed to capture temporal patterns of inhabitation such as individuals' use of, and interaction within the space and with other individuals in the space.
 As a result, we used the GoPro cameras embedded in one of our furniture to collect images of the place of interest in certain frequencies.

-## Algorithms
+## Methods

 Our primary goal was to locate people moving through the camera’s field of view on the 2D ground plane.
 This helped us track how people move through the space and identify areas of particular interest.
 Initially, we needed to differentiate people from objects.
-To address that, we tested two facial recognition algorithms, the Haar classifier and the Support Vector Machines, that both yielded unsatisfactory mAP values in our test set.
+To address that, we tested two facial recognition algorithms, the Haar Cascade Classifiers and the Support Vector Machines, that both yielded unsatisfactory mAP values in our test set.
 Instead, we decided to use a type of Convolutional Neural Network (CNNs) algorithm.

 We decided to use the Faster R-CNN (Regions with CNN) algorithm with a pre-trained model that is trained with a large set of images belonging to certain classes.
 The main difference between a CNN and the Faster R-CNN method is that the latter is calibrated to detect multiple objects and their boundaries in an image.